csommerl/js120/lesson2/lesson2_notes.md

 **Context loss** occurs in JavaScript when the execution is not what is intuitively expected.

-Context loss occurs in (at least) 3 ways, namely when
+Context loss occurs in (at least) 3 ways, namely when:

 1. a method is copied from an object & used elsewhere
 2. a function is nested within an object's method
-3. ...
+3. a function is passed as an argument to another function

 ### The Problem: Method Copied from Object